 Mass funerals have been taking place in the central Nigerian city of Jos, where fighting between Muslims and Christians has left hundreds dead.

+A BBC reporter in the region says the easing of a 24-hour curfew has allowed religious leaders to organise burials.
 A Red Cross official in Jos told the BBC he had seen scores of bodies on the streets, but the army was in control.

 He said some of the 17,000 displaced people were returning home, but others had decided to flee the city itself.